Non-local Curvature and Topology of Locally Conformally Flat Manifolds: Fractional Laplacians on Euclidean Space

 \subsection{Comparison Principle for Fractional Laplacians}

 Graham and Zworski developed the deep connection between scattering theory and conformal geometry in their fundamental work \cite{GZ}.
 The following proposition is a crucial observation in the proof of the main theorems.
-The proof follows from the combination of Lemma \ref{l:comparison} and the expansion (\ref{solution-to-poisson}). \begin{proposition} Given $0<\alpha<1$ and $\tau_2>\tau_1>0$.
-Let $f\in C^{\infty}(\dR^n)\cap L^{\infty}(\dR^n)$ then for every $x\in\dR^n$,
+The proof follows from the combination of Lemma \ref{l:comparison} and the expansion (\ref{solution-to-poisson}). \begin{proposition} Given $0<\alpha<1$ and $\tau>0$.
+Let $f\in C^{\infty}(\dR^n)\cap L^{\infty}(\dR^n)$ be positive, then for every $x\in\dR^n$, the quantity